Saifan86/SlackBot-Kot/README.md

 # SlackBot-Kot

-you can claim this bot as ur projet as long as u changed his and other stuff(optional) ad use a different api key.
+you can claim this bot as ur projet as long as u changed his Name and other stuff(optional) and use a your own .env(it's four lines of code anyway)

 # clone cmd-